Araneus84/DevOps_Course/README.md

 ## Project Overview

-This repository contains the foundational elements for a DevOps project, focusing on containerization with Docker.
+This repository contains the foundational elements for a DevOps project, focusing on containerization with Docker and deployment to Kubernetes.
 The initial phase involves building a Docker image and running it using `docker-compose`.
-As the project evolves, this README will be updated to reflect new stages, technologies, and functionalities.
+The project has now evolved to include advanced Kubernetes features like ConfigMaps, Secrets, Health Probes, and CronJobs.

 ---